NV Energy issues public safety outage on Mount Charleston until Tuesday morning

 UPDATE | Oct.
 28

-Around 8:05 p.m.
-Monday night, NV Energy issued a PSOM for the areas of Angel Peak and Kyle Canyon as weather conditions changed.
+Around 7:43 p.m.
+Monday night, NV Energy issued a PSOM for the areas of Angel Peak and Kyle Canyon on Mount Charleston as weather conditions changed.

 NV Energy said the planned proactive outage is expected to last until approximately 10 a.m.
 Tuesday, Oct.
 29.